Skip to main content

 Many leaders rely on accountability (i.e. personally supervising everything) to ensure things get done.
 This must be balanced with education and empowerment, so people understand why they are doing something and are empowered to do the right things without constant oversight.

-In the book and our full 14-page summary of The Dichotomy of Leadership summary, we dive deeper into what each of these principles look like in practice.
+In our full 14-page summary of The Dichotomy of Leadership summary, we dive deeper into what each of these principles look like in practice.

 Balancing Yourself